Analyzing NeoGames (NASDAQ:NGMS) and Allied Esports Entertainment (NASDAQ:AESE)

 NeoGames (NASDAQ:NGMS) and Allied Esports Entertainment (NASDAQ:AESE) are both small-cap consumer discretionary companies, but which is the better investment?
-We will contrast the two companies based on the strength of their analyst recommendations, institutional ownership, dividends, risk, profitability, valuation and earnings.
+We will compare the two businesses based on the strength of their risk, valuation, analyst recommendations, institutional ownership, earnings, dividends and profitability.

 Insider and Institutional Ownership

 19.9% of NeoGames shares are owned by institutional investors.
 Comparatively, 2.6% of Allied Esports Entertainment shares are owned by institutional investors.
 7.2% of Allied Esports Entertainment shares are owned by insiders.
-Strong institutional ownership is an indication that hedge funds, large money managers and endowments believe a company will outperform the market over the long term.
+Strong institutional ownership is an indication that endowments, large money managers and hedge funds believe a stock will outperform the market over the long term.

-This is a breakdown of current ratings and target prices for NeoGames and Allied Esports Entertainment, as provided by MarketBeat.com.
+This is a summary of current ratings and recommmendations for NeoGames and Allied Esports Entertainment, as reported by MarketBeat.

 |Sell Ratings